mlflow/mlflow-export-import/databricks_notebooks/README.md

 There are two types of notebooks:
 * Standard widget-based notebooks that call the MLflow Export Import API.
-* Console script notebooks that use the shell to the standard call Python scripts specified [here](https://github.com/mlflow/mlflow-export-import/blob/master/setup.py#L35).
+* Console script notebooks that use the shell to call the standard call Python scripts specified [here](https://github.com/mlflow/mlflow-export-import/blob/master/setup.py#L35).

 ### Standard widget-based notebooks